RyanNgCT/IS2218/Lecture 3 - Accounting Fundamentals II.md

 - Net cash flow should match up

+- **cannot** just tally up the cash outflows and inflows to obtain the cash balance

 **Components**
 Only Three uses of cash (inflow or outflow)
-- Cash provided by Operations (short-term)
+- Cash provided by Operations (short-term, involves current assets and liabilities)
 	- in my daily operations, how much cash am I receiving and spending?
 	- derived from the income statement
 	- include working capital items: a preset of $5$ possible items.